For an FDA regulated protocol, please contact the RPP office.

 Appropriate Data Storage

-Sensitive data (for example, Social Security Numbers, unlisted phone numbers and grades) should not be stored on local drives (such as the “Desktop” or C drive of desktop computers and laptops) nor on removable disks, such as peripheral disk drives, CDs, DVDs or flash drives (also known as thumb drives or memory sticks).
+Sensitive data (for example, Social Security Numbers, unlisted phone numbers and grades) should not be stored on local drives (such as the "Desktop" or C drive of desktop computers and laptops) nor on removable disks, such as peripheral disk drives, CDs, DVDs or flash drives (also known as thumb drives or memory sticks).
 Not only are these disks and drives susceptible to theft, unintended trips through the laundry, accidental breakage or loss, they are not routinely backed up.
+Sensitive data should never be stored on home computers.
+See the HRRC policies and guidance on data security which can be accessed from our home web page.

 Please contact Tom Butcher at 331-2067 or firstname.lastname@example.org for advisement.